DNT 4th Lane Widening and Capacity Improvements, Collin County, TX, NTTA

 TCP: IEA provided traffic control plans (TCP) and construction phasing for the Tennyson Bridge section of this project.
 IEA provided two TCP concepts to the City of Plano and NTTA for consideration.
 The City of Plano opted for IEA’s multi-phase design to keep the bridge open for citizens to travel.
 The advantage of allowing the bridge to remain open includes allowing the traffic to flow without interruption.
 The DART bus system would not be affected with lost travel time or bus stops.
 Public frustrations would be minimal, with less travel time lost and keeping routes uninterrupted.

-Roadway: IEA is providing roadway designs for this project.
+Roadway: IEA provided roadway designs for this project.

 - U-turn and frontage road profiles